Trimming Stability Selection increases variable selection robustness: Stability Selection and robustness

 To the best of our knowledge, a concise statement on the impact of such a fraction of outliers to model selection itself like how many relevant variables can be suppressed or how many non-relevant variables can be promoted has not yet been proposed in literature.
 Therefore, we propose an optimistic and a pessimistic scenario concerning this impact.

-\textbf{Case-wise scenarios:} In this scenario, we assume that for a variable selection method with instance-BDP $c$, a number of $\lceil cn \rceil$ outliers in the regressor matrix, the response matrix or the regressor matrix reduced to the relevant columns \begin{itemize} \item is able to promote any subset of non-relevant variables resp. suppress any subset of relevant variables which means that we assume that this outlier fraction can indeed, at least theoretically, cause that all relevant variables are ignored so that the set of selected variables solely consists of non-relevant variables (\textbf{pessimictic case-wise scenario}); \item is able to targetedly suppress all relevant but promote only one single variable (\textbf{optimistic case-wise scenario}). \end{itemize}
+\textbf{Case-wise scenarios:} In this scenario, we assume that for a variable selection method with instance-BDP $c$, a number of $\lceil cn \rceil$ outlying rows in the regressor matrix, the response matrix or the regressor matrix reduced to the relevant columns \begin{itemize} \item is able to promote any subset of non-relevant variables resp. suppress any subset of relevant variables which means that we assume that this outlier fraction can indeed, at least theoretically, cause all relevant variables to be ignored (\textbf{pessimictic case-wise scenario}); \item is able to targetedly suppress all relevant but promote only one single variable (\textbf{optimistic case-wise scenario}). \end{itemize}

 \textbf{Cell-wise scenarios:} We assume that for a cell-BDP of $\tilde c$, a fraction of at least $\tilde c$ of outlying cells in the regressor matrix, the response matrix or the regressor matrix reduced to the relevant columns \begin{itemize} \item can promote $\min(p-s_0,\tilde c)$ non-relevant variables where $s_0=|S_0|$ resp. suppress any subset of relevant variables (\textbf{pessimictic cell-wise scenario}).
 This scenario is indeed extremely pessimistic since even in \cite{lai20f}, \cite{lai20g}, it seems that one at least has to manipulate the regressor matrix and the response vector which would at least require two outlying cells for an estimator with $\tilde c=0$; \item is able to targetedly suppress all relevant variables but to promote only one single variable (\textbf{optimistic cell-wise scenario}). \end{itemize}